shoui520/shoui520.github.io/multilingual_docs/es/monolingual.md

 ### >What did you do when you came across a word you didn’t know in the definition?

-I looked it up with Yomichan.
+I looked it up with Yomitan.
 I tried reading the monolingual definition.
 If there were too many words I didn’t know in the definition, I just looked at the English definition (as a last resort) and moved on.
 You just need to keep doing this.
 REPETITION.
 Read more books.
 You will get comfortable with the monolingual dictionary if you just read a lot.
 Yes.
 Read more.
 Read a lot.
 That’s all there is to it.
-Yomichan just makes the process easier, you don’t waste your energy manually searching, instead your energy goes into actually reading.
-That’s why I recommend using Yomichan.
+Yomitan just makes the process easier, you don’t waste your energy manually searching, instead your energy goes into actually reading.
+That’s why I recommend using Yomitan.

 ### >Soo… what’s the best way to approach monolingual?

 Read more novels with a monolingual dictionary.
-I recommend reading novels on [Itazuraneko](https://itazuraneko.neocities.org/library/shousetu.html) using Yomichan.
+I recommend reading novels on [Itazuraneko](https://itazuraneko.neocities.org/library/shousetu.html) using Yomitan.

 ### >What if I don't like reading novels?
 I hate reading novels!